leandrocunha526/leandrocunha526/README.md

 I have a strong foundation in DevOps practices and agile methodologies, which I integrate into my work to optimize development processes and project delivery.

+Currently maintainer of Docker Desktop for @ArchLinux AUR and @Debian contributor in several distribution teams such as Ruby and PostgreSQL.

 ## Technical Skills

 Languages: Dart, JavaScript, TypeScript, PHP, Python, C#, and Java.